Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: Introduction

 The remainder of the paper is organized as follows.
-In \cref{chiral_spin_chian}, we outline the basic properties of the Heisenberg model with the chirality term, including the ways of exactly calculating the scalar chirality order parameter, the bosonization of the model, and the qualitative description of the chiralization phase transition.
-In \cref{BA_solution}, we present the details of the algebraic and thermodynamic Bethe ansatz solution of the model, derive the exact expression for the chirality order parameter, and find the quantum phase transition.
+In \cref{chiral_spin_chian}, we outline the basic properties of the model with the chirality term and describe the derivation of the scalar chirality order parameter, the bosonization of the model, and the qualitative description of the chiralization phase transition for the isotropic Heisenberg case.
+In \cref{BA_solution}, we present the details of the algebraic and thermodynamic Bethe ansatz solution of the isotropic Heisenberg model with the pseudo-scalar chiral interaction, derive the exact expression for the chirality order parameter, and discuss the quantum phase transition.
 At finite temperatures, we find that the chirality scales with the temperature quadratically for all values of $\alpha$, irrespective of the ground state chirality.
-In \cref{finite_size_scaling}, we present the DMRG calculations of the finite size scaling of various characteristics of the model.
-In \cref{conclusion} we present our concluding remarks.
-Details of the analytical calculations are presented in the appendices.
+In \cref{XXZsect}, we discuss our numerical data obtained for the XXZ model with the pseudo-scalar chiral interaction, and in \cref{finite_size_scaling}, we present the DMRG calculations of the finite size scaling of various characteristics of the XXZ model.
+Section \ref{conclusion} contains our concluding remarks and outlooks.
+Details of analytical calculations are presented in the appendices.